These days, wearing spectacles doesn't have to cost the earth. Here's where to buy cheap prescription glasses in Hong Kong.

 1. eGG Optical

 This Korean chain is a great first point of call for anyone on the hunt for affordable face furniture.
-The brand offers hundreds of styles, including classic, on-trend, and retro looks, plus they have a selection of junior frames.
-They’ll do an eye test for you and that’s included in the price of the lenses and frames, making it a one-stop shop for your vision.
+The brand offers hundreds of styles, including classic, on-trend, and retro looks, plus a selection of junior frames.
+The team will do an eye test for you and that’s included in the price of the lenses and frames, making it a one-stop shop for your vision.
 Best of all, it only takes a short time for the spectacles to be assembled.
 Even for someone with high prescription and astigmatism like me (read: very thick lenses!)
 I’ve had glasses in hand in under a week on multiple occasions, and have been very much in love with them all.
 I definitely suggest going to the bigger branches such as Mong Kok and Tai Koo Shing to see more options.

 eGG Optical has branches across Hong Kong.